 One of the criticisms leveled against the Star Wars sequel trilogy is that the movies were, in large part, just rehashing the original trilogy.
 There is a lot of truth behind this criticism, but it’s not the whole story.
 The sequels did switch some things up and do their own things.
 However, even when trying new things, the sequels were not always original at all.
 In writing them, it’s clear that the creators borrowed a lot of ideas from the old EU.

-For those who don’t know the Expanded Universe or EU was the massive collection of hundreds of books, comics, games, and other media sources.
+For those who don’t know the Expanded Universe or EU was a massive collection of hundreds of books, comics, games, and other media sources.
 Between 1977 and 2014 they told the story of Star Wars beyond the movies.
-Most of the books were pretty good, some were horrible, and a few were absolutely amazing (where my Rogue Squadron fans at?).
+Most of the books were pretty good, some were horrible, and a few were absolutely amazing (where my Rogue Squadron fans at?)

 When Disney took over the franchise, they declared the vast majority of the EU non-canon.
-The major exception being the Clone Wars TV show which was still in production at the time.
+The major exception was the Clone Wars TV show which was still in production at the time.
 The EU was reclassified as “Legends”.
 This was done to clear the air for the new movies and a new timeline.
-However a surprising number of ideas were copied over.
+However, a surprising number of Star Wars EU plot points were reused.
 Let us look at some of them.

 ***Spoilers for all of Star Wars***